Building your first webhook system with Hook0

 }

-Subscriptions define where and how webhooks are delivered.
-Each subscription filters events based on labels, ensuring customers only receive their own events.
+Subscriptions define where and how webhooks get delivered.
+Each subscription filters events by labels, so customers only receive their own events.

 Why labels matter for multi-tenancy